d3f4l7d/d3f4l7d/README.md

 ## Common Code Usage 👾

 > [!IMPORTANT]
-> Replace my username "d3f4l7d" or "d3f4l7" to your username if you execute .sh files.
+> Directory "d3f4l7d" is just named by my name.
+Change it if you want.

 > [!WARNING]
-> Some .sh needs manual configuration with your preferred texteditor (I love Vim.
+> Some process needs manual configuration with your preferred texteditor (I love Vim.
 Yours?
 I don't know.)

 > [!TIP]
 > See echo lines of each .sh files.